Complex PTSD: Causes, Symptoms, and Treatments

 Within the last 10 years, the World Health Organization recently amended the 11th International Classification of Diseases (ICD-11) to include Complex PTSD as a sub-type of Post-Traumatic Stress Disorder that you may be familiar with.

-C-PTSD is not as well known, but it is just as impactful as its originator.
-It was likely to have had a sudden onset if you have experienced trauma and was not very long-lasting.
-Any incident can have many effects on a person, even if the accident was short-lived.
+C-PTSD is not as well known, but it is just as impactful as the very well known PTSD.
+Post Traumatic Stress Disorder is paired with a sudden onset.
+The average person’s experience with trauma was likely not very long-lasting.
+Any incident can have many effects on a persons phyche, even if the accident was short-lived.

 What you experience after outlives the initial traumatic event when you have PTSD.
 As the name suggests, Complex Post Traumatic Stress Disorder is just that: complex.
 There is a longer period of trauma that the individual endured, which creates a more comprehensive diagnosis, treatment, and recovery process.